OtherLife.co presents

 In the 10-minute breaks, people can do whatever—bathroom, get a drink, and everyone chats.
 Sometimes people ask each other substantive questions related to what they're working on, but with a water-cooler vibe.

-In some cases, yep.
+Often, yes.
 Some of our members have been reimbursed by employers, some have paid using their university research budgets.
 We'll even give you a form letter you can send to your boss or university HR department.

 If you enroll, attend the first two sessions, and decide it's not what you were expecting, we're happy to give a full refund anytime in the first week—no questions asked.